NexPlayer/Android-SDK/properties.md

 This property should be set before calling open.
 The value is string of Unix epoch time in miliseconds e.g. "1602555563000" is Tuesday, October 19:23 AM (GMT).

 If the value is less than availability start time in MPD, media not found will occur.
-If difference between reference server utc and device time is greater than a day, it will be
+If difference between reference server utc and device time is greater than a day, it will be.

 **Type** String